These notes are to help those who would like to

 growing number of active walking football teams in the Algarve.

-organise a small tournament.
-A full scale event involving around
+can organise a small tournament.
+A large scale tournament

 This website will be of interest to visitors - https://walkingfootballalgarve.com/